-This is a delicious confection that requires almost no cooking and can be made in minutes.
-Annie Mae, a lady who worked for my parents for over 60 years, used to whip this up for my Mother who loves candy and is lactose intolerant.
+This is a delicious confection made from melted chocolate, dried fruit and nuts.
+It requires almost no cooking and can be made in minutes.
+Annie Mae, a lady who worked for my parents for over 60 years, used to whip this up for my Mother who loved candy and was lactose intolerant.
 It is the perfect after dinner treat for Tu b’Shevat or frankly-any time at all.
 Make a double batch.
 They will disappear in seconds!

 Chocolate, Dried Fruit and Nut Clusters